CQ.AI Agents

 Roles of FDA Adverse Event Reporting System in Organizations

-FAERS public dashboard is user-friendly as it offers data based on query in the form of information and charts.
+The FAERS public dashboard is user-friendly as it offers data based on a query in the form of information and charts.
 The data is also searchable based on product or timeframe.
-The data from FDA Adverse Event Reporting System (FAERS) is available readily to the public in various forms, including highly interactive web-based FAERS dashboard, extracted FAERS data files of individual case safety reports from FAERS database, and individual safety files that can be acquired through a Freedom of Information (FOI) request to FDA.
+The data from the FDA Adverse Event Reporting System is available readily to the public in various forms, including a highly interactive web-based dashboard, extracted data files of individual case safety reports from the FAERS database, and individual safety files that can be acquired through a Freedom of Information (FOI) request to the FDA.

-• Monitor new events and medication error in new products
+• Monitor new events and medication errors in new products

 • Measure harm from medications